nandini252005/basicRPSgame/README.md

     • Open the HTML file on a browser
       (through Live Server on VS code or other applicable options)

-    • The game will automatically start running in the browser
+    • The game will automatically start running in the browser.